jodaf/quilvyn-lastage/README.md

 ### Installation

-To use quilvyn-lastage, unbundle the release package into the plugins/ subdirectory within the Quilvyn installation directory, then append the following lines to the file plugins/plugins.js:
+To use quilvyn-lastage, unbundle the release package, making sure that the contents of the plugins/ subdirectory are placed into the corresponding Quilvyn installation subdirectory, then append the following lines to the file plugins/plugins.js:

     RULESETS['Midnight Campaign Setting using SRD v3.5 rules'] = {
       url:'plugins/LastAge.js',